 Annualized meaning AS IF this result were from the same fixed gain every year that would produce the same result.
 The first +1 adds the initial amount to compute gain, and the final -1 subtracts it to show just the gain, instead of the final total money amount.
 Again, if the final gain period is negative, like -8.2% over 6 years, still use 1 + (-8.2/100) which is (0.9181/6 - 1) × 100 = -1.4158% annualized.

-The annualized gain is not what actually happened each specific year, however the point is AS IF an investment did somehow pay fixed 12.24185% interest every year, the resulting total in six years would be that same result.
-It is a good way to think of investments that vary each year.
+The Annualized Return is of course Not what actually happened each specific year, however it starts with the actual real final gain result and works backwards.
+The point is if an investment did actually achieve 1.999535x value (99.9535% gain) in 6 years (again, this is speaking of the Total Return result including reinvested dividends), the resulting annualized 12.24185% interest in six years would be that same 1.999535x value result.
+It is a very good way to visualize performance of investments that vary so much (+ and -) each year.
 It could still matter if comparing with a published fixed rate compounded every day or month, but using each year is what Annualized Result means.
-Stocks are basically compounded on the date of every dividend and with every market day's price, but annualization computes accurately using whatever final dollars are actually present at the end of the year.
+Stocks are basically compounded on the date of every dividend and also with every market day's price, but annualization computes accurately using whatever final dollars are actually present at the end of the year (instead of how they got there).
 That is also how annual Total Return stock numbers are computed.
 So whenever Morningstar says the 10 year Total Return of a stock was say 12.5%, that means annualized, as if every year.
 That didn't literally happen every year, but the final result was the same.
-You may want to compare the fixed rate gain as the resulting dollars annualized too (should be the same, unless fees or other costs).
-The purpose of Annualization is for comparing the return of a varying rate as if it was a fixed interest rate of results, perhaps useful to better visualize a number for the varying market gain.
+You may want to think of the fixed rate gain as the resulting dollars annualized too (should be the same, unless fees or other costs).
+The purpose of Annualization is for comparing the return of a varying rate as if it was a fixed interest rate of results, useful to better visualize a number for the varying market gain.

 The Withdrawal Depletion Test on the S&P 500 calculator page shows the S&P 500 Annualized Return is usually around 10 to 12% (a few times are a bit more or less) if starting in any of the last 50 years.
 Or 26% for the previous three years (read at the 2019-2021 start line), before 2022 drops it to 16% (2019-2022).
 But that is only 4 years, and it always has recovered.
 Always recovering is the only way we got to today.
 Any withdrawal does drastically reduce the total returns.
 You do get the withdrawals, but then the future earnings are seriously reduced, which does not compute well.